AlexZhou876/music-editor/README.md

 This is a lightweight MIDI editor capable of creating, loading, modifying and saving instrumental music in the form of MIDI files.
 It features a GUI with a scrollable 2d piano roll environment, and tools that allow the user to add a note at specified position with specified length, remote a specific note, add a specific number of measures (currently to the end only), remove specific measures, and auto-scrolling playback.
-No scrolling or visual playback in this version: I'm still figuring it out.

 ## Instructions
 Clone the repository and open in an IDE (I use IntelliJ).
 Run src.main.ui.Main.main.